Analysis of Randomization Effects on Sim2Real Transfer in Reinforcement Learning for Robotic Manipulation Tasks: Methodology

 \subsection{Task Formulation}

 The task is to learn the differential inverse kinematics of a 2-joint robot, always starting from the same `home' position -- the robot is upright with both joints at 0 degrees rotation.
 The end-effector should be moved to a specific reachable target position by continuously controlling the joint velocities.
-Typical RL reaching benchmarks and implementations (e.g., \cite{OpenAIgymReacher, Navarro-Guerrero2017Improving, Stahlhut2015Interactiona}), only consider the goal of reaching the target location.
+Typical RL reaching benchmarks and implementations (e.g., \cite{OpenAIgymReacher, Navarro-Guerrero2017Improving, Stahlhut2015Interactiona}) only consider the goal of reaching the target location.
 However, there is no consideration for what happens after achieving the goal, which poses potential safety issues when transferring the behavior to the real world.
 Thus, we require the agent to learn to reach and stay at the specified target until the end of the episode.
 We call this the \textit{reach-and-balance} task:

-$s_t$ is the state of the agent at a specific timestep, $\Delta{x}$, $\Delta{y}$ and $\Delta{z}$ are the distances between the end-effector and the target along Cartesian the corresponding coordinate axis.
-At the same time, ${q_1}$ and ${q_2}$ are the joint positions.
+$s_t$ is the state of the agent at a specific timestep, $\Delta{x}$, $\Delta{y}$ and $\Delta{z}$ are the distances between the end-effector and the target along the corresponding coordinate axis, ${q_1}$ and ${q_2}$ are the joint positions.
 The actions the agent can perform are specified by:

 where $\dot {q_i}^{\prime}$ are the angular velocities for the first and the second joint starting from the robot's home position.
 The reward function is defined as:

 where $\mathbf{d}_t$ is the Euclidean distance between the target and the end-effector, $\mathbf{T}$ is the episode duration, and $\mathbf{\textit{C}}$ is the terminal condition.
 During training, $\mathbf{\textit{C}}$ becomes true when the robot collides with the floor.
 However, during evaluation, $\mathbf{\textit{C}}$ becomes true if any of the joints reach a predefined safety rotation limit.
 The goal of the agent is to maximize the episode reward: